josephmjoy/robotics/java_robotutils/impnotes.md

 6. Test combinations of RT and non-RT commands.
 [Feb 27, 2018 update: After implementing random exponential backoff, sent 1 million commands over a channel with 25% loss, at the rate of 10,000 commands per second - retransmits are under control - about 2M CMDs were sent for 1M messages.
 There are a small fraction (about 200 out of 1 million) of missing commaands - commands that are expected to complete but were never completed.
 This is most likely due to the test quitting too soon, but needs to be investigated.]

-#Feb 26A, 2018 RobotComm Milestone - commands 100,000 messages over a noisy transport!
+#Feb 26A, 2018 RobotComm Milestone - sent 100,000 commands over a noisy transport!
 Successfully ran the command stress test "stressSubmitAndProcessCommands" with 100,000 commands at a rate of 5000 commands per second over a transport with errors and delays.
 With greater rates (and esp with more threads) things get bogged down, and probably that is due to an exessive number of re-transmits.
 The client is rather simplistic about re-sending
 CMD messages, so several million messages are exchange for sending 100K messages with 0.25 failure rate.